Decoding Breast Cancer Risk: How Age Impacts Your Susceptibility

 Postmenopausal women face a higher risk due to decreased estrogen levels.
 Regular screenings become even more critical.
 After age 60, the chance increases significantly to 1 in 28.

-Hormone Receptor-Positive Breast Cancer and Age
+Hormone Receptor-Positive Breast Cancer And Age

 Breast cancer cells that are hormone receptor-positive, also known as hormone-positive, possess estrogen (ER) or progesterone (PR) receptors, or both.
 Treatment typically includes hormone therapy drugs aimed at reducing estrogen levels or blocking these receptors, which helps slow down the cancer’s growth.
 This approach generally offers a more favourable short-term prognosis compared to cancers that are hormone receptor-negative.